 Curry is in Boston with the Warriors with the opportunity to win his fourth championship title.
 NBA.

-“Because we have reached this moment six times, we know what it is like, we can count on that experience.
+“For having reached this moment six times, we know what it is like, we can count on that experience.
 We know how we should go out on a physical level, we are prepared for the environment.
-But in the end you have to be focused on the moment.
-Your opportunity is played during those 48 minutes », he said.
+But in the end you have to be focused in the moment.
+Your opportunity is played during those 48 minutes, ”he said.

-"It will be the most difficult game, because of what is at stake," he added.
+"It will be the most difficult match, for what is at stake," he added.

 In the same vein as Curry was Klay Thompson, who stated that closing a playoff series is the most complicated.

 “It is very difficult to close a series.
 I know they will play desperately.
-For us it will require maximum effort, but we are ready to risk our chance », he said.
+For us it will require maximum effort, but we are ready to play our chance,” he said.

 “I would like to have a great day and win the title.
-But no matter what we do individually, the important thing is to win one more game », he concluded.
+But it doesn't matter what we do individually, the important thing is to win one more match”, she concluded.